Quick English: Passed vs. Past

 "Leilani's great-grandfather passed his fortune onto her."

-“Past”, on the other hand, has many different meanings.
+On the other hand, "past" has many different meanings.
 Though they work similarly, they are not all the same.
-None of them, however, fill the same use as “passed“.
+None of them, however, fill the same use as "passed".

 Past - (adj.) gone in time, done with, over; (n.) time that has gone by, a period of time, before the present; (prep.) beyond an age or time of, after a particular hour; beyond in place, further than a place; (adv.) to pass or go by